User Registration and Access Control

 By default, Synnax Cores have a single root user, whose username is synnax and

 password is seldon.
-The root user has full access to the Core, and is granted
+The root user has the Owner role, granting full access to the Core

-When registering a new user, you must give them a username and a password.
+When registering a new user, you must give them a username, a password, and assign them a role.
+The role determines what resources the user can view, edit, or delete.
 The new user can log into the Core by passing their new credentials into the login command instead of the root user’s credentials.

 New users can be registered in the Synnax Console, or programmatically using the Python or TypeScript clients.